What will students study in Design and Technology this year?

 In the first instance, they should speak to their subject teacher who will help to identify specific areas for improvement or targeted support.
 If you have any concerns, we are always happy to talk.
 Please email ncameron@nesteadwood.co.uk

-How can I support my student?
+How can I support my student in Year 7?

 There are lots of fantastic online publications as well as social media accounts dedicated to the Design industry.
 These could also be a great source of research.
 Dezeen. & Design Boom.
 For food Good Food is a great source of interesting recipes to try and cook at home.
 For textiles Vogue or Dazed.